-Once installed, each monitoring well will be developed by pumping/bailing in order to remove any accumulated fine sediment within the well and to establish a hydraulic connection with the surrounding aquifer.
-Wells will be developed at an appropriate time interval (at least 24 hours) post-installation using pumping techniques.
+Monitoring wells will be developed by pumping/bailing in order to remove any accumulated fine sediment within the well and to establish a hydraulic connection with the surrounding aquifer.
+Wells will be developed at an appropriate time interval post-installation using pumping/bailing techniques.
 Monitoring of temperature, specific conductivity, pH, and turbidity for defining stabilization will be completed.
 The SOP for this field activity is included in Attachment A as SOP #6: Monitoring Well Development.